 AUTO

 AUTO is a new kind of driverless vehicle created in collaboration with the public through test rides.
+As a passenger, you don’t ride in AUTO, you become AUTO.
 Each ride begins with the question: Where are we going?
 As the vehicle accelerates, new features are tested in a play between automation and control.

-AUTO is site-responsive, updating its form in each city, with public collaboration.
-Community stakeholders are invited to workshops considering issues of AI, automation, surveillance, and city infrastructure.
-These conversations inform the design of new features and mods to the AUTO vehicle and ride.
+AUTO is location specific, adapting in each city through public collaboration.
+Community workshops bring together local stakeholders to discuss AI, automation, surveillance, environment, and infrastructure.
+These conversations directly inform the design of new features for each iteration of the performance.

 Sound Design: Tommy Martinez